Secondary school stationery checklist

 At primary school, your child was probably provided with all the stationery supplies and books they needed.
 But once they move to secondary school, they'll be expected to have their own set of stationery and bring it to lessons with them.

 Your child's new school will provide you with a list of the uniform and equipment they need for starting Year 7, and if you're lucky, that will include their stationery requirements.
 But if not, our checklist will help you ensure they're well equipped for their first day and beyond.
+Please note that these are simply recommendations and it is always best to check with the school or a fellow parent before purchasing anything that might be provided by your child's school.

 We also have a guide to the best laptops for secondary school, if you're thinking of investing in a device for your child to use for homework and remote learning.